Dare (band): Lineup reshuffle

-The band's next album, Belief, was released in 2001 and continued the style introduced on the previous album.
-By this time Dews was credited as a full-fledged member of the band, alongside Wharton, Moore and Gardner.
+Calm Before the Storm marked another change in style towards a mellower sound with Celtic influences.
+A year after its release, Calm Before the Storm was reissued in the UK on Wharton's own label, Legend Records.
+The band's next album, Belief, was released in 2001.
+By this time Dews was credited as a full-fledged member of the band, alongside Wharton, Moore and Julian Gardner.
 The leadoff single, "White Horses", was playlisted by Sir Terry Wogan on the UK's largest national radio station, BBC Radio 2.
 Tours throughout Europe and Scandinavia were to follow, including a 12 date tour with Asia in the UK.

 In the summer of 2004, the band released their fifth album, Beneath the Shining Water.
 The single "Sea of Roses" once again received considerable airplay on Radio 2.
 The supporting tour was captured on the band's first live album, The Power of Nature: Live in Munich, released the following year in both CD and DVD editions, the latter of which included a series of interviews with Wharton in which he chronicles the history of the band.
-The live release would be the final Dare album to feature Andrew Moore on guitars.
 In 2008 Belief and Beneath the Shining Water were released as a double CD though Warner Music/ADA in the U.S.; this edition again featured a bonus track, a re-recording of the Blood from Stone song "Real Love".